 (2) Students cannot be in default on any Federal Loans.

-(3) Aggregate loan limits cannot be exceeded.
+(3) Federal Direct annual and aggregate loan limits apply.
 Dependent undergraduate students are eligible for up to $31,000 (no more than $23,000 of which may be subsidized).
 Independent undergraduate students and dependent students whose parents are ineligible for a Federal PLUS Loan are eligible for up to $57,500 (no more than $23,000 of which may be subsidized).

 Not sure how much your monthly payments will be?

-You may access your prior loan information on the National Student Loan Data System (NSLDS) website.
+Verification on who services your federal loans and total amount of federal loans borrowed may be found through the National Student Loan Data System (NSLDS) .
 This site contains all of your federal Title IV financial aid history, including both grants and loans.

 You may also view your PSU Loan History online to estimate the total amount borrowed in Federal, Private and PLUS loans while at PSU.
 This information pulls student’s loan history accessed from the PSU portal and displays it to help each student understand the impact of loan debt upon graduation and repayment.
 Students can track this information beginning their first year at PSU through the time they graduate.